 David was a man who waited.
 At different times, he felt abandoned by God.
 He was angry.
 He was lonely.
 He didn't know what the future would hold for him, but he knew he was being hunted by his enemies.
 He cried out to God to rescue him.
 He cried out to God when he was sad, lonely, and angry.
 His words remind me that I'm not alone in these feelings.

 My God, my God, why have you abandoned me?
 Why are you so far away when I groan for help?
 Every day I call to you, my God, but you do not answer.
-Every night I lift my voice, but I find no relieve.
+Every night I lift my voice, but I find no relief.
 Yet you are holy, enthroned on the praises of Israel. -Psalm 22:1-3

 O Lord, I have so many enemies; so many are against me.
 So many are saying, “God will never rescue him!”
 But you, O Lord, are a shield around me; you are my glory, the one who holds my head high. -Psalm 3:1-6